CQBinh/resume/README.md

     * In this project, I learned about writing Web API, Admin page developing, CSV analyzing and exporting, searching engine.
     * I also learned about server interacting, deployment process and more about linux command line.
+    * Auto deployment with capistrano
     * [https://api.hhapp.jp/](https://api.hhapp.jp/)

 External project
-:   An Android application about chatting and discussing in internal company.

-    * Eight months.
-    * In this project, I have deal with multi devices issue, difference layout for phone and tablet, working with Android library development, apply design pattern on Android, custom views, customize Android components (listview, tab...).
-Learn about daily report, team meeting and communication skill.

-External project
-:   An Android photo-sharing-social-network app.
+:   A Ruby on Rails project about cosplay social network

-    * Two months.
+    * Three months.
-    * In this project, I have rewrite new API calling using Google Volley library.
-Working with Google map.
-Speed up development process by using android annotation.
-I take more knowledge about github flow to manage team.
+    * In this project, I learned about search engine like ElasticSearch and Ransack.
+      Get more knowledge about front-end development such as using [slim](http://slim-lang.com/) engine to generate HTML, background processing with javascript and AJAX, especially in load more in infinity scrolling style.
+    * Auto deployment with mina

 Open Sources
 :   Some open sources I have contributed